ALANVF/vscode-pascal-magic/README.md

 High-quality Pascal highlighting made by an actual Pascal programmer

-(Yes I still need to figure out how to put this on vscode's marketplace store, but this works for now.)

 This extension provides snippets and extensive highlighting support for the Pascal programming language.

 ![screenshot](https://raw.githubusercontent.com/ALANVF/vscode-pascal-magic/master/assets/example.png)

-## Installation

-1) Clone this repo and move it to `$HOME/.vscode/extensions`
-2) That should work

 ## Contributing